yongyizang/SynthTab/README.md

 ## Downloading SynthTab

 The development set of SynthTab is available at [here](https://rochester.app.box.com/v/SynthTab-Dev).
+This is a relatively small set that can help you start developing, and train later on the larger full dataset.

 Due to the large size of SynthTab, we temporarily host it at this [MEGA folder](https://mega.nz/folder/ZG9BgB6a#BnZ5MruFQsRdgraOBYh60Q).
-Additionally, we provide a [Baidu Netdisk link](https://pan.baidu.com/s/1PF8EAHkHmFhx7ySVRbWMDA) (Password: gjwq) for easy access of the same content for several regions.
+If you are in mainland China, we provide a [Baidu Netdisk link](https://pan.baidu.com/s/1PF8EAHkHmFhx7ySVRbWMDA) (Password: gjwq) for easy access of the same content.
 Total file size is close to and less than 2 TB.

 SynthTab is released with CC BY-NC 4.0 license (learn more about it [here](https://creativecommons.org/licenses/by-nc/4.0/deed.en)).